top of page

 Comb as you are, as you were

 Theories exist that the tribe’s name of the Frisians comes from the Old Frisian word frisle meaning ‘lock of hair’, a word, in turn, that derives from the Latin language (Van Renswoude 2012).
 Compare the French verb friser meaning ‘making to curl’.
 Although this is not the origin of the tribe’s name at all, which has more to do with lugging around earth and poop (check our blog post A severe case of inattentional blindness: the Frisian tribe’s name), it is interesting to see how many early-medieval combs have been found in the territory of former Frisia.
-It proves that ancient Frisians were not bald.
+First of all it proves that those ancient Frisians were not bald.
 Unfortunately, archaeological research does not pay a whole lot of attention to what kind of hairstyling the different combs were used for.
-So, we asked a seventy-three-year-old hairdresser.
+So, we consulted a seventy-four-year-old hairdresser for a short exercise.

 In the Early Middle Ages, as well as before and after, combs may have been objects of daily use.
 They might also have had a symbolic status or expressed a social status, etc. (Pil 2015).

 A recent, excellent article on the Frisian comb (Rijkelijkhuizen 2024) gives a first overview of the different types of hair combs in Frisia during the Early Middle Ages.
 Although much research is still needed, this article shows that at least from the Carolingian period onward, combs were locally crafted, i.e., Frisia, consisting of the terp region in the north and the coastal area in the west of the Netherlands.
-Hence, they were not made by traveling artisan crafters, as also has been put forward.
+But also, the early-medieval emporium Dorestat at the lower reaches of the River Rhine was a location where combs of bone and antler were produced (Van Riel 2017).
+Hence, the disentangle devices of vanity were not made by traveling artisan crafters, as has also been put forward.
+In addition, if reindeer antler was imported from Scandinavia all the way to Frisia, why could combs not be exported throughout north and northwest Europe?
+Surely, the cheaper option above traveling artisans.
+Bridging long distances over sea and land for a not all too exquisite consumer item.

-Another observation in this article is the great variety of combs in Frisia when compared to Scandinavia, specifically in the terp region in the north of the Netherlands; seemingly a melting pot of comb-making traditions in the wider region of Northwest Europe.
+Another observation in the article of Rijkelijkhuizen (2024) is the great variety of combs in Frisia when compared to Scandinavia, specifically in the terp region in the north of the Netherlands; seemingly a melting pot of comb-making traditions in the wider region of Northwest Europe.

 The typologies of combs focus on provenance, age, material(s) used (antler, bone, ivory, wood, etc.), shape (symmetrical or asymmetrical), decoration styles, construction (barred, composite, double- or single-sided), etc. These classifications do not differentiate in their use, besides being used for grooming human hair – head, beard, and/or moustache, whether to look pretty or to control the amount of lice.
 Also, combs could be used as decoration or have a ritual purpose.

 Wooden and iron combs are known from the Roman period but were uncommon in the Middle Ages (Pil 2015).
 So, mostly bone and antler from cervids were used.
-Antlers of different types of cervids, namely reindeer, roe deer, fallow deer, red deer, and elk, were utilized.
-Antlers are lighter and more flexible than bone.
-Nevertheless, bone gradually replaced antler during the Middle Ages as the most used raw material for combs.
-This was due to the scarcity of antler (Rijkelijkhuizen 2011, Pil 2012), perhaps due to population growth and thus greater demand.
+Antlers of different types of cervids, namely (imported) reindeer, roe deer, fallow deer, red deer (possibly from the Veluwe area), and elk, were utilized.
+Antler is lighter and more flexible than bone.
+Nevertheless, bone gradually replaced antler during the Middle Ages as the most used raw material for manufacturing combs.
+This was due to the scarcity of antler (Rijkelijkhuizen 2011, Pil 2012), perhaps caused by population growth (of people with hair) and thus greater demand.
 Population growth also led to more hunting and deforestation, which in turn resulted in even more scarcity of cervids.
+A rising demand and declining supply.

-So, we turned to a locally based hairdresser in the port town of Harlingen in the province of Friesland, Cisca Bouwens, and asked her to identify the possible use of several combs presented in the article of Rijkelijkhuizen (2024).
+So, we turned to a locally based hairdresser in the port town of Harlingen in the province of Friesland, Cisca Bouwens.
+She has been cutting hair for almost sixty years.
+We asked her to identify the possible use of several combs presented in the article of Rijkelijkhuizen (2024).
 We just put in front of her the picture without giving any contextual information.
 Her answers were the following:

 Fries Museum – Rijkelijkhuizen 2024